Free Shipping on Orders $35+

 Using a dome helps to keep the soil warm while minimizing the need for watering.
 It also protects young seedlings from cold air and drafts.

 I know, it's hard.
-Keep in mind that you likely will not see any sprouts for a week.
+Keep in mind that you likely will not see any sprouts for a week or two.
 Many gardeners sow tomatoes and peppers at the same time and begin to get anxious when they see tomatoes germinating after just a few days.
 Try to be patient, peppers just take a little longer.

 This is the biggest secret to starting pepper seeds: Do not water the plants for at least two weeks.
 Every few days, you can tap the top of the lid to redistribute the water that has condensed inside and lift the corner to let in a bit of fresh air.
 If the temperature in the growing room gets particularly hot, for example if you are using a sunroom, prop up the corner of the lid using a pencil.
 Always close the lid at night, though.
 This will keep the soil warm and the seeds growing throughout the cooler nighttime hours.